ratwolfzero/hopalong_python/README.md

 The advanced version also tracks the pixel 'hit count' (density) to control the colormap and generates some statistics about pixel hit-counts and their distribution.

 The program asks for the parameters a, b, c and num (number of iterations).
 Num must be entered as an integer e.g. 1000000 or 1_000_000.
 The parameters a, b and c can be entered in floating point or integer format.
-The value of 'a' should not be zero and the input validation returns a corresponding error.
-You can enter a very small value instead e.g. 1e-10

 Latest code improvements see Development Folder.